The Vic Theatre

 In the early to mid-1980s, $500,000 was spent to restore and upgrade the theatre with the goal of providing a comfortable atmosphere to present live concert performances.
 The seats on the main floor were replaced with cabaret-style tables on four tiers.
 The marble flooring and staircases were restored and nearly all of the original ornate wall sculptures went untouched over the decades, allowing the room to retain much of its original splendor.
 After this period of extensive renovations, the venue eventually reestablished itself as a live entertainment performance space.

 This newest incarnation of The Vic – as it was now called – was originally programmed by Lou Valpano.
 Opening with the 25th Anniversary of Second City, which was recorded for broadcast by HBO, things got off to a strong start.
-Music industry vet Dave Frey joined the management team and created a booking partnership with the staff at Holiday Star Theater in Merrillville, Indiana.
+Local talent buyer Dave Frey joined the management team and created a booking partnership with the staff at Holiday Star Theater in Merrillville, Indiana.

-To capitalize on the burgeoning dance music scene, the owners launched Clubland in 1984, which thrived until its closing in January of 1988.
-By 1987 Jam Productions began utilizing the venue for concerts.
+In 1987 Jam Productions began its long tenure as the Vic’s concert promoter.
 In November 1988, Michael Butler produced the musical “Hair” at The Vic Theater to celebrate the show’s 20th anniversary.
 The production ran until February 1989.

-In early 1990, Tom Doody and Associates conceived and opened The Catwalk, a new nightclub in The Vic featuring “ultrahip designs and a thundering industrial dance mix,'' according to The Chicago Tribune.
+ClubLand closed in January 1990, and ownership partnered with Tom Doody and Associates to open The Catwalk, a new but short-lived nightclub in The Vic featuring “ultrahip designs and a thundering industrial dance mix,'' according to The Chicago Tribune.
 That was followed by other nightclub themes including The Red Zone and Extravaganza.

 In the mid-1990s, on nights without a concert booking, Brew & View was added showing second-run and cult films which allowed customers to enjoy pizza and cocktails while watching films.
 This incarnation of The Vic lasted more than 20 years.